Flambrew/ToastMusic/README.md

 - Musescore files (.mscz)
 - Audio files (.mp3, .mp4, .m4a, .wav)
 - Sheet music (.pdf)
-As well as any other materials I deem approprate to deposit here.
+As well as any other materials I deem approprate to deposit here.<br>

 I'm so excited to do this!!!